-Step 1: We remove the defective pad and any contamination from the circuit board surface.
-We also remove solder mask or coating from the connecting circuit and tin the connecting circuit with solder.
+1. We remove the defective pads and any contamination from the circuit board surface.
+We also remove the solder mask or coating from the connecting circuit and tin the connecting circuit with solder.

-Step 2: We select a replacement surface mount pad that matches the size and shape of surface mount pad to be replaced.
-The replacement surface mount pad has a dry-film adhesive bonding film applied to the bottom side.
+2. We select a replacement surface mount pad that matches the size and shape of the surface mount pad to be replaced.
+These replacement surface mount pads have a dry-film adhesive applied to the bottom side.

-Step 3: Before trimming out the new pad, we carefully scrape off the adhesive bonding film from the solder joint connection area on the back of the new pad to ensure we obtain a reliable solder connection.
+3. Before trimming out the new surface mount pad, we carefully scrape off the adhesive bonding film from the solder joint connection area on the back of the new pad to ensure we obtain a reliable solder connection.

-Step 4: We cut out and trim the new pad.
-We include a length of connecting circuit that will overlap the circuit remaining on the circuit board surfaces to allow for a lap solder connection.
+4. We cut out and trim the new pad.
+We include a length of a connecting circuit that will overlap the circuit remaining on the circuit board surface to allow for a lap solder joint connection.

-Step 5: We place a piece of high temperature tape over the top surface of the new pad and place the new pad into position on the circuit board surface using the tape to maintain alignment.
+5. We place a piece of high-temperature tape over the top surface of the new pad and place the new pad into position on the circuit board surface using the tape to maintain alignment.